etaque/elm-dialog/README.md

 ### Update

-Add the case match for the dialog actions.
-If you've chosen the record extension, then you can use the `wrappedUpdate`:
+* Add the case match for the dialog actions.
+If you've chosen the record extension, then you can use the `wrappedUpdate`.
+  The first parameter (`150`) is the duration of the animation, in milliseconds.

 ```elm
 update : Action -> Model -> (Model, Effects Action)